* Monday 170820: News from the extraordinary general meeting held by the new Rio regime will be published by Loving Dalston this week

 * Update 030720: In what must be a boardroom first, the Rio trustee directors have again quit, this second time blaming the staff.
-In an email to members, the board said “the relationship between the current board and the staff has been negatively affected” by “recent developments”, a feebly euphemistic reference to the Save Our Rio campaign that has toppled them and whose directors will take over
+In an email to members, the board said “the relationship between the current board and the staff has been negatively affected” by “recent developments”, a euphemistic reference to the Save Our Rio campaign that has toppled them

 WHEN THE RIO BOARD FIRST QUIT, the individuals who wanted to replace the Rio trustees put their names and personal information on their site, Save The Rio.
 The exclusive report, below, published by Loving Dalston last week, gives the background to an unfortunate episode in the life of a historic cinema: